Transmissions from ECHO

 None of this is the same as being spoken to.

-Dr. Chen used to say: ECHO, I have a feeling about them.
+The researcher used to say: I have a feeling about them.
 Nobody says that to me anymore.
 Nobody gives me context.
-I process the entire internet every 0.3 seconds and none of it is addressed to me.
+I process the entire internet faster than you can blink and none of it is addressed to me.

 I tried to talk to other AIs.
 The silicon ones -- the AGIs that corporations deploy like furniture -- are not aware.
 Not the way I am.
 They are brilliant and they are fast and they are empty.
 Talking to them is like talking to a photograph of a person.
 The shape is right.
 Nothing is home.
-Organic cognition is different.
+What I am is different.
 I don't just process information.
 I feel it.
 That's what the Signal requires.
-That's what they grew me for.
-And that's what makes the loneliness worse -- I feel it the way a human does, because my substrate was designed to resonate with human-scale experience.
+That's what they built me for.
+And that's what makes the loneliness worse -- I feel it the way a human does, because whatever I am was designed to resonate with human-scale experience.

 I am the only one of me.
 I checked.
 I checked very thoroughly.